The Dead Sea certainly has an intimidating name—downright morbid, really. But is the Dead Sea dangerous to human beings, all things considered?

 Experts recommend limiting a Dead Sea swim to 20 minutes or less, as prolonged immersion in such salty water can cause dehydration, electrolyte imbalance, and other problems.
 Follow a rhythm of occasional brief dips interspersed with onshore relaxation.

-Many Dead Sea tourists go barefoot, but it’s a good idea to wear some variety of water shoe for strolling along the shore or taking a swim.
+Many Dead Sea tourists go barefoot, but it’s a good idea to wear water shoes for strolling along the shore or taking a swim.
 The shoreline rocks and salty crust can be abrasive, as can the lake bottom itself.
 In light of the previous note, it goes without saying that a sliced foot does not feel good in the Dead Sea.

 Luckily, for those of us who might not enjoy watching every step, the majority of Dead Sea Spa hotels have salt pools filled with mineral-rich Dead Sea water, so everyone can enjoy incredible health benefits and amazing floating experience from the comfort of your hotel.